YAGOTAGO/SlayTheSpireMod/README.md

-# Slay the Spire Character Mod
+# New Slay the Spire Character

 ## Objective
 To make a fully playable class in Slay the Spire with 75 new cards. <br />